DmitriiR/DmitriiR.github.io/README.md

 # Code
 ## Object Pool / Factory
 This is a system used in DinoTank for creating and pooling objects, Its a factory method and an object pool combined.

 [Vew Repo](https://github.com/DmitriiR/ObjectPool)

 <!-- Place this tag where you want the button to render. -->
 <a class="github-button" href="https://github.com/DmitriiR/ObjectPool/archive/master.zip" data-icon="octicon-cloud-download" data-size="large" aria-label="Download DmitriiR/ObjectPool on GitHub">Get Code</a>

+## Event Manager
+This is a neat event system I use for my global events.
+Classes tell the EventManager let them know when events occur and run logic.

 # Projects